wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **M:**&ensp;Look at it this way.
 The mind produces thoughts ceaselessly, even when you do not look at them.
-When you know what is going on in your mind, you call it consciousness.
+When you know what is goïng on in your mind, you call it consciousness.
 This is your waking state — your consciousness shifts from sensation to sensation, from perception to perception, from idea to idea, in endless succession.
 Then comes awareness, the direct insight into the whole of consciousness, the totality of the mind.
 The mind is like a river, flowing ceaselessly in the bed of the body; you identify yourself for a moment with some particular ripple and call it ‘my thought’.